 Some programs dangle the proverbial carrot and claim they have a magic system or way to be recruited to families.
 Flashy emails and big highlight video packages.
-They target athletes in 7th through 10th grade that tie into this dream.
-Statistics continue to show that about 12% of high school girls lacrosse players continue playing in college.
+They target athletes from 7th through 10th grade that tie into this dream.
+Statistics continue to show that about 12% of high school girls' lacrosse players continue playing in college.
 With those playing in the NCAA about half of them play DIII.
-So our program is based on playing the game, getting better and having fun.
+So our program is based on playing the game, getting better, and having fun.
 If an athlete wants to be part of the 12% we can help them with realistic expectations and a focus on academics for the future.
 So realistically most of those girls can easily find a home at a program.
-The DIII programs are always looking for talent and some great club programs exist in our area.
+The DIII programs are always looking for talent and some great college club programs exist in our area.
 A nice college program will have around 20-40 players.
 It creates competitive practices.
-Remember the DIII schools depends on athletics to bolster enrollment.
+Remember the DIII schools depend on athletics to bolster enrollment.

 We have shaped our program into three pods.
-Fall Training, Winter Training, Summer Season.
+Fall Training, Winter Training, Winter league, Summer Season.

 Fall Training will focus purely on that.
-Lacrosse Training to build skill and fundamentals.
+Lacrosse Training to build skills.
 It is designed to work on all aspects of the game and build a positive atmosphere.
 Mid-September through October.
-We will have a tournament option in early November.
+We will have a tournament option in late October.

 Winter training will focus on stick skills and self-improvement.